martin-0/traffic-shaping/README.md

 # Example of Linux traffic shaping

 Example of traffic shaping under Linux.
-Two approaches are shown
+Two approaches are shown:

-1) Use iptables to mark all packets to given source
+1) Use iptables to mark all packets for specific IP address
 2) Use cgroups and eBPF to mark only packets belonging to certain cgroups (v2)